5935 State Road 44

 "We've struggled with our live drum volume for years and found the cost of Roland V-Drums to be prohibitive.
 Extreme Drums Triggers were just what we needed, and our worship band has never sounded better!"
 Larry Marshall, Associate Pastor, Bethany Christian Church, Anderson, Indiana USA

 Maybe your Church has tried to hide your drummers behind Plexiglas or in a specially designed drum booth in an attempt to control the drum volume.
 If so, it's time to let them out of their cage to be reunited with the rest of the Worship Team.
 This is possible with an Extreme Drums conversion.
 Using our step-by-step instructions our triggers are easy to install by anyone.
 A complete drum set conversion can be done in an afternoon with our easy-to-follow instructions.
-Try a set of triggers in your church drums and get victory at last in your struggle with excessive worship team volume because of high acoustic drum stage volume.
+Try a set of triggers in your church drums and get victory at last in your struggle with excessive worship team volume because of the high acoustic drum stage volume.